luozhipi/luozhipi.github.io/_posts/2015-06-07-welcome-to-jekyll.markdown

 ---
 Alexei Efros's team, again, has made a great achivement of object manipulation in photographs.
 This time they created awaesome that technique published in SIGGRAPH 2014.

 We must read the paper `3D Object Manipulation in a Single Photograph using Stock 3D Models`, hacking the techiques behind.
-Check out the [om3d].
+Check it out [om3d].

 [om3d]:      http://www.cs.cmu.edu/~om3d/